-Dr. Chan has been appointed in several public service roles, including serving as a non-official member of Child Development Fund Steering Committee and Quality Education Fund Dissemination and Promotion Sub-committee, a member of Advisory Committee of Innovation and Technology Venture Fund, a member of Entrepreneurship Committee Advisory Group of Hong Kong Cyberport Management Limited, and the Board of Governors of the Prince Philip Dental Hospital.
-He also served as a lay member of the Panel of Solicitors' Disciplinary Tribunal, Enterprise Support Scheme Assessment Panel under the Innovation and Technology Fund, Transport Tribunals' Panel, Education Development Fund Advisory Committee and Consumer Council.
+Dr. Chan has been appointed in several public service roles, including serving as a member of Technology Review Panel of Hong Kong Applied Science and Technology Research Institute (ASTRI), Quality Education Fund Dissemination and Promotion Sub-committee, Entrepreneurship Committee Advisory Group of Hong Kong Cyberport Management Limited, and the Board of Governors of the Prince Philip Dental Hospital.
+He also served as a lay member of the Panel of Solicitors' Disciplinary Tribunal, a member of Advisory Committee of Innovation and Technology Venture Fund, Child Development Fund Steering Committee, Enterprise Support Scheme Assessment Panel under the Innovation and Technology Fund, Transport Tribunals' Panel, Education Development Fund Advisory Committee and Consumer Council.
 In June 2017, Dr. Chan was appointed as Justice of the Peace of Hong Kong.
 In July 2021, Dr. Chan was awarded the Medal of Honour by the Hong Kong Special Administrative Region.
 Since April 2019, Dr. Chan has been appointed as an independent non-executive director of Bamboos Health Care Holdings Limited, the shares of which are listed on the Main Board of the Stock Exchange (Stock Code: 2293).
+Since October 2023, Dr. Chan has been appointed as an independent non-executive director of Primech Holdings Limited, the shares of which are listed on the Nasdaq (Stock Code: PMEC).